American Lemon Law Group, LLP™

 However, when your vehicle is plagued by persistent car troubles, that excitement can quickly turn to frustration and disappointment.
 If you find yourself repeatedly returning to the dealership for the same problems, you may be dealing with a “lemon.”

 The American Lemon Law Group understands both the technical complexities and emotional toll of owning a defective Dodge vehicle.
-Our experienced lemon law attorneys have successfully represented thousands of Dodge owners throughout California, securing buybacks and compensation for vehicles with persistent defects.
+Our experienced Los Angeles lemon law attorneys have successfully represented thousands of Dodge owners throughout California, securing buybacks and compensation for vehicles with persistent defects.

 How Can Dodge Lemon Law Help Me?